rphansen91/prerender-docker/README.md

 ## Prerender Docker

-Prerender web applications by supplying the static src as a volume.
+Prerender web applications by supplying the web app src as a volume.

 # Build Images